strongbox/strongbox/CODE-OF-CONDUCT.md

 Work conduct
 ------------
 * Before starting work on an issue from the issue tracker, please, make sure there are no active pull requests referencing it.
-* When you start working on an issue from issue tracker, please place a comment that you intend do so.
+* When you start working on an issue from the issue tracker, please place a comment that you intend to do so.
 * Timebox your expectations for this work and update the issue/pull request regularly, so that if you say it will take you 2 days and in two weeks there hasn't been apparent progress, if another developer decides they would like to work on this, they can pick it up
 * Be professional
 * Review your own work after creating a pull and try to resolve any:
   * Build failures
-  * Code issues reported by Sonar (unless these are false-positives)
+  * Code issues reported by Sonar (unless these are false positives)
   * Code indentation issues
   * Other issues you spot with your code
 * When you open a new pull request:
-  * Put the words `[in progress]` in the title, while the pull request is not yet ready for merging and remove these words, when done, so that it's clear when we can review and merge your pull
+  * Put the words `[in progress]` in the title, while the pull request is not yet ready for merging, and remove these words, when done, so that it's clear when we can review and merge your pull
   * If this pull relates to an existing issue, please refer to it in your pull by mentioning it (for example, "This pull is for issue #123"), which will automatically link the pull to the issue.

 General